-Lebanese Tabbouleh is a fresh, light salad mixing tomatoes, parsley, mint, green onions, bulgur wheat along with a light lemon olive oil dressing.
+This Easy Tabbouleh Recipe is a fresh, light salad mixing tomatoes, parsley, mint, green onions, bulgur wheat along with a light lemon olive oil dressing.
 A great side to any meal or a main dish for lunch!

 WHAT INGREDIENTS ARE IN TABOULI?

-PARSLEY: Parsley is another important ingredient in this tabouli salad recipe.
+It is another important ingredient in this recipe.
 If you grow parsley that will work perfectly.
-I like to use curly but you could do Italian parsley as well.
+I like to use curly parsley but you could do Italian parsley as well.

 GREEN ONION: The green onion adds a nice flavor to the tabbouleh.
 You can leave it out but I wouldn’t!

-DRESSING: The dressing is a light lemon dressing mixing lemon juice and extra virgin olive oil.
+DRESSING: The dressing is a light lemon dressing mixing fresh lemon juice and extra virgin olive oil.

 TIPS FOR MAKING TABBOULEH: